cryptomator/cryptomator.github.io/_securityArchitecture/030_en_nameEncryption.md

 If it&apos;s a filename, we&apos;re done!

-If it&apos;s a directory name, we append an underscore.
+If it&apos;s a directory name, we prepend a zero.
 We then create a file with this name, in which we write a unique identifier (i.e. <abbr title="Universally unique identifier" class="initialism">UUID</abbr>).
 The corresponding directory however is stored in a different location:

 <pre>
 dirId := createUuid()